apietryga/webions/readme.md

   - player above redtarget
   - add shielding
   - add magic lvl
-  - ladder not display on player stats
-  - display eq on page [loading failed - why?]
-  - display lastframe hour - minutes break.
+  - SSL

 ## TO CATCH
+  - Unexpected server crash (when?, why?)
+[8.12.2021]
-  - (?) bug with doubled characters (creatures.update in gameplane? - when, how?)
+  - bug with doubled characters (creatures.update in gameplane? - when, how?)
+[8.12.2021]

 ## STORAGE
-  By default the data store in simple redis server as JSON stringify, but it automatically changed to storing in JSON files, if redis connection is not set.
+  By default the data store in simple redis server as JSON stringify, but it automatically changed to storing in JSON file ***/json/playersList.json***, if redis connection is not set.

-  Remember, that if you would host Webions server on heroku - JSON files will be cleared once a day - redis db not.
+  Remember, that if you would host game server on heroku - JSON files will be cleared once a day - redis db not.